psychoinformatics-de/datalad-tabby/docs/source/specification.rst

-When the tabular components of a `tabby` metadata record are not detailed enough or precise enough, it is possible to enrich the record with additional information, without having to edit the TSV files.
+When the tabular components of a `tabby` metadata record are not detailed enough or precise enough, it is possible to enrich the record with additional information, without having to edit the `sheets`.
 This is done via an overrides specification in a JSON side-car file.

 The type of metadata enrichment described here is based on purely lexical operations that manipulate (string) values.
-For other types of metadata enrichment see `Defining context`_ or consider JSON-LD framing.
+For other types of metadata enrichment see `Defining context`_ or consider `JSON-LD framing`_.

-The override side-car file has the file name of the annotated TSV file without the extension, plus a ``.override.json`` suffix.
+The override side-car file has the file name of the annotated `sheet` without the extension, plus a ``.override.json`` suffix.
 For example, overrides for ``penguins_authors.tsv`` would be read from ``penguins_authors.override.json`` in the same directory.